Maia-Everett/lintian.eu/_posts/2024-03-17-warcraft-retrospective-21.md

 ![Ravages of the Plague](/assets/wr/20240315000020_1.jpg)
 {% endfigure %}

 If you're quick enough, you can save all three footmen by healing them with Arthas --- annoyingly, you have to target the actual units on the map, since they're not under your control yet.
-The surviving footmen join you, and after recperating at the Fountain of Health (and completing the side quest), you head south to find... this.
+The surviving footmen join us, and after recuperating at the Fountain of Health (and completing the side quest), we head south to find... this.

 {% figure [caption:"This is NOT fine."] %}
 ![Ravages of the Plague](/assets/wr/20240315000457_1.jpg)